pollfish/cordova-plugin-pollfish/README.md

 ```

-## Example

-If you want to have a look at sample code on how you can call and use Pollfish plugin in your app, you can a review files located at test/index.js and test/index.html

 ## More Info

-For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/latest/guide/cli/index.html)
+For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface)

 For more info about Pollfish please check [Pollfish Website](http://www.pollfish.com)